erictt/computer-science-learning/source/_posts/cs6250/week-4-as-relationships-and-interdomain-routing.md

 * business relationships between ASes:
     * **Provider-Customer relationship (or transit)**: Based on a financial settlement that determines how much the customer will pay the provider.
 The provider forwards the customer's traffic to destinations found in the provider's routing table (including the opposite direction of the traffic).
     * **Peering relationship**: In a peering relationship, two ASes share access to a subset of each other's routing tables.
 Peering relationships are formed between Tier-1 ISPs but also between smaller ISPs.
-        * In the case of Tier-1 ISPs, the two peers need to be of similar size and handle proportional amounts of traffic.
+        * In the case of Tier-1 ISPs, the two peers need to be of **similar size and handle proportional amounts of traffic**[Quiz].
 Otherwise, the larger ISP would lack the incentive to enter a peering relationship with a smaller size ISP.
         * When two small ISPs peer, they both save the money they would otherwise pay to their providers by directly forwarding traffic between themselves instead of through their providers.
         * In a peering relationship, the traffic exchanged between the two peers must be highly asymmetric so that there is enough incentive for both parties to peer with each other(Quiz).
 * <img src="https://i.imgur.com/FJ31KZS.jpg" style="width: 600px" />